 Since its formation, the BDWMO has developed and adopted four watershed management plans.
-This document, adopted by the BDWMO in 2022, is the fourth generation BDWMO Plan and supersedes the third-generation plan adopted in December 2012.
-This Plan shall extend 10-years from the date of BWSR approval (through 2032), unless otherwise superseded.
+This document was approved by the BWSR Board on October 26, 2022 and adopted by the BDWMO on November 16, 2022.
+This Plan is the fourth generation BDWMO Plan and supersedes the third-generation plan adopted in December 2012.
+This Plan shall extend 10-years from the date of BWSR approval unless otherwise superseded.
 Accomplishments of the BDWMO since the adoption of the 2012 Plan include: